WebAssembly/spec/document/core/syntax/instructions.rst

 and |BRTABLE| performs an indirect branch through an operand indexing into the label vector that is an immediate to the instruction, or to a default target if the operand is out of bounds.
 The |RETURN| instruction is a shortcut for an unconditional branch to the outermost block, which implicitly is the body of the current function.
 Taking a branch *unwinds* the operand stack up to the height where the targeted structured control instruction was entered.
-However, forward branches that target a control instruction with a non-empty result type consume a matching operand first and push it back on the operand stack after unwinding, as a result for the terminated instruction.
+However, forward branches that target a control instruction with a non-empty result type consume matching operands first and push them back on the operand stack after unwinding, as a result for the terminated structured instruction.

-The |CALL| instruction invokes another function, consuming the necessary arguments from the stack and returning the result values of the call.
+The |CALL| instruction invokes another :ref:`function <syntax-func>`, consuming the necessary arguments from the stack and returning the result values of the call.
 The |CALLINDIRECT| instruction calls a function indirectly through an operand indexing into a :ref:`table <syntax-table>`.
 Since tables may contain function elements of heterogeneous type |ANYFUNC|, the callee is dynamically checked against the :ref:`function type <syntax-functype>` indexed by the instruction's immediate, and the call aborted with a :ref:`trap <trap>` if it does not match.